peercoin/rfcs/text/0029-PoWTargetTimespan/0029-PoWTargetTimespan.md

 How much nonlinearity can we tolerate?
 We are trying to ensure that rapidly oscillating hash power does not substantially alter the average block time.
-The reason this is important in Peercoin is because while Bitcoin uses `Median Time Past` DAA, Peercoin uses an EMA.
+The reason this is important in Peercoin is because while Bitcoin uses 'Median Time Past' DAA, Peercoin uses an EMA.
 As such, the overall median time is not assured, given by the above discussions on nonlinearity when nActualSpacing is on the order of nPoWTargetTimespan.
-The author has posited that 36 >> 1, choosing a human-relevant number corresponding to 1.5 days.
+The author has posited that `36 >> 1`, choosing a human-relevant number corresponding to 1.5 days.
-This is clearly not exact, but is there any definitive calculation that can be done to accurately define how much error in median block time we can tolerate?
+This is not an exact choice, but is there any definitive calculation that can be done to accurately define how much error in median block time we can tolerate?